marczz/mzlinux_pages/system/clouds.md

     File transfer are down from their server, so they can be done offline for your own computer.
 You can sync files in a certain folder from one cloud to another.
+/

-    There is a free plan with a limit of 2TB traffic, a paid plan at 70$/year, allow unlimited traffic, filters for file selection and to schedule cloud sync or cloud to cloud backup at a regular interval.
+    There is a free plan with a limit of 5GB/month traffic, paid plans for 1200GB/year at 60$/year, 119$/year or 249$ life-time unlimited traffic _Price December 2023_.

+    It allows filters for file selection and to schedule cloud sync or cloud to cloud backup at a regular interval.

 # Cloud servers on demands
 -   [servermom: recommended vps